DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Datasets and Evaluation Benchmark

 \subsubsection{Subjective Evaluation}

 We adopt the evaluation metrics used in the baseline models~\cite{audioldm2}, incorporating both Overall Impression (OVL) and Audio-Text Relation (REL) for subjective assessments.
 Detailed scoring instructions, including illustrative examples, are provided to the raters to ensure clarity.
 For OVL, we follow the approach outlined in the baseline models~\cite{audioldm2} by asking raters: \textit{How would you rate the overall quality of this audio sample?}.
 Responses are scored on a Likert scale, ranging from 5 for ``excellent'' to 1 for ``bad''.
-For REL, we adapt the metric to better suit the customized generation tasks by asking: \textit{Does the generated audio successfully present the target audio events customized by the reference audio samples?} The subjective evaluations were performed on ten different listeners, with six researchers in audio and speech and four from other fields.
+For REL, we adapt the metric to better suit the customized generation tasks by asking: \textit{Does the generated audio successfully present the target audio events customized by the reference audio samples?} The subjective evaluation was conducted with ten human raters recruited through an open advertisement within the Department of Electrical and Electronic Engineering at the University of Surrey.
+All participants were PhD students and were not involved in the development of the proposed model or the writing of this paper, and none of the authors participated in the evaluation.
+To encourage diverse perspectives and reduce potential bias, the participant pool included six raters with backgrounds in audio related research and four raters from unrelated fields such as computer vision and robotics, providing complementary non-expert assessments.